 In a recent Wall Street Journal (WSJ) discussion of the book, Senior mentions the tale of a woman who claimed she just didn’t care that her husband was nice enough to do the dinner dishes while she put the kids to bed.
 She knew families where the man did even less so why did she feel the need to complain?

 This woman’s complaint was based on the fact that dishes don’t talk back.
 While her husband was mindlessly doing the dishes in the peace, tranquility, and solitude of an empty kitchen, with no deadline to get the dishes clean, she was upstairs still trying to beat the clock to bedtime while juggling kids, bath time, pajamas, complaints, questions, resistance, and perhaps even homework and school clothes for tomorrow.

 Yes, she spent an hour at home putting the kids to bed while he spent an hour at home doing the dishes but the experience of that hour at home was not the same for the two.
 This woman would gladly, gratefully, do the dishes if hubby traded places and put the kids to bed some of the time.

-An hour at home does not equal an hour at home when one spouse, usually the wife, spends it multitasking and trying to juggle little people and their schedules along with her own and her spouse’s, while the other spouse, usually the husband, enjoys uninterrupted solitude in front of the TV.
+An hour at home does not equal an hour at home when one spouse, usually the wife, spends it multitasking and trying to juggle little people and their schedules along with her own and her spouse’s, while the other spouse enjoys uninterrupted solitude in front of the TV.